Managua Managua Department, Nicaragua Travel Guide

 Bring a sufficient supply of all your prescription medications.
 Keep them in their original packaging.
 Carry a copy of the prescription from your doctor.
 Include cold/flu remedies and antacids.

-Needed due to mosquito-borne diseases.
+Needed due to mosquito-diseases spread by vectors.
 Choose one containing DEET, picaridin, or oil of lemon eucalyptus.

 Pack high SPF sunscreen, a broad-brimmed hat, and sunglasses.